martinring/thesis/src/6-Advanced.md

 predict the static and adhesive friction of the road due to rain, ice and wind conditions.
-We might use statistical traffic data for the prediction of traffic jams, psychological approaches to intention recognition to predict the behaviour of the other road users, etc. It becomes clear, that this direction is by no means a venture that can be easily taken.
+We might use statistical traffic data for the prediction of traffic jams, psychological approaches to intention recognition to predict the behaviour of the other road users, etc. It becomes clear that this direction is by no means a venture that can be easily taken.
 Not because these methods do not exist, but because complex techniques from numerous scientific disciplines have to be combined.
 However, even rudimentary approaches can give us a benefit.
 We utilise